-It is imperative that the Forest Service act to grant this petition in a timely manner because apiary permits are increasingly issued for National Forests across the West, causing potentially irreversible damage to native bees, plants, and whole ecosystems.
+It is imperative that the Bureau of Land Management act to grant this petition in a timely manner because apiary permits are increasingly issued on lands managed by the Bureau across the West, causing potentially irreversible damage to native bees, plants, and whole ecosystems.
 If you have any questions, please do not hesitate to contact Mary O'Brien at mobrien@grandcanyontrust.org or Kamran Zafar at kzafar@grandcanyontrust.org.
 Please send all correspondence on this petition to each signer.
 Contact information is provided below.
 Thank you for your time and attention to this important matter.